Prukutu/AOES-CLIM-WorkingWithData/_episodes/02-subsetting.md

 This is slow, and has the potential for mistakes if we get the wrong indices.
 Our data and metadata are disconnected.

-`xarray` makes it possible for us to keep our data and metadata connected and select data based on the dimensions, so we can tell it to extract a specific lat-lon point or select a specific range of lats and lons using teh `sel` function.
+`xarray` makes it possible for us to keep our data and metadata connected and select data based on the dimensions, so we can tell it to extract a specific lat-lon point or select a specific range of lats and lons using the `sel` function.

 ### Select a point